frumgiu/UniTO/README.md

 ---

-It can occur a problem with Deck.GL dependencies sometimes (after they realise a new package).
+It can occur a problem with Deck.GL dependencies sometimes (after they realise a new version).
 The only temporary working solution is to change Deck.GL version with latest and re-install package.json with yarn.

 ---